-COVID-19 Housing Assistance Program Offering $100 Million To Help With Housing Stability
+COVID-19 Housing Assistance Program Offering $100 Million to Help with Housing Stability

 The COVID-19 Housing Assistance Program announced today that they are making $100 million available to help prevent eviction, prevent homelessness, and maintain housing stability for eligible renters and homeowners.

-The program is created to cover expenses such as rent, mortgage, utilities or other housing-related expenses that were impacted by COVID-19 after March 1st and are past due.
+The program was created to cover expenses such as rent, mortgage, utilities, or other housing-related expenses that were impacted by COVID-19 after March 1st and are past due.

 “A lot of people across the state have been struggling to pay for their housing since the COVID-19 pandemic began,” said Minnesota Housing Commissioner Jennifer Leimaile Ho.
 “Thanks to Governor Tim Walz and Lt.
 Governor Peggy Flanagan, we can help keep renters and homeowners in their homes and support Minnesota’s landlords and mortgage holders at the same time.”